diyElectronicsLab/ThePlantPlant/actuators/ESP32-servo-motor-SG90/Readme.md

 Once you connected the servo motor to your ESP32 microcontroller, you can plug it into your computer and start coding!

+### Preparations

 - open VScode and create a new project in platform I/O (as usual)
 - click on the PIO icon (alien head), then click on "libraries"
 - search for the "servo ESP32" library **!important!: Version 1.0.3** by Jaroslav Paral and add it to your project
 - check the example code --> this is a port of the original arduino servo library, it is very easy to use!
 Be aware: all other versions apart from 1.0.3 are buggy.

+### The Code

 - click on "src" and your main.cpp file
 - copy and paste the code from the "ESP32-servo-basic" folder of this repository
 - compile and then upload the code to your ESP32 board
+- Hurray: if everything went fine, your servo should be turning from one end to the other and back!

 # More Information